jbrooksuk/Purr/README.md

 # Icon
 Yes, I know the icon is poo.
 It sucks.
 I'm not a designer, heck, Purr doesn't even have any text in it.
 If you fancy making some better visuals, please, be my guest.
 Just add a pull request!

+# App?
+Exactly.
+Purr is an app.
+It could very well be a watchface, but it doesn't show you the time, so it's more of an app right?

 # License
 [MIT](http://jbrooksuk.mit-license.org)